Raising Kids Who Read: What Parents and Teachers Can Do

 - April 10, 2015

-A practical manual for instilling a love of reading in children.
+A practical manual for instilling a love of books in children.

 As with the weather, a lot of people complain about how kids don’t read anymore, but no one seems to know what to do about it.
 In Raising Kids Who Read, cognitive scientist Daniel Willingham makes the case that nurturing an enthusiastic reader isn’t nearly as hard as controlling the elements.